 5. Understand the difference between guilt and shame

 Dig deep into your feelings of guilt.
 Is this guilt helping you?
-Or is it connected to your self-worth?
+Or is it impacting your self-worth?

-This is the hardest but most integral part of overcoming guilt that does not serve you.
-When feelings are connected to your self-worth, it might actually be shame instead of guilt.
+This step is the hardest yet most integral part of overcoming guilt that doesn’t serve you.
+When your feelings of guilt are connected to your self-worth, it might actually be shame disguised as guilt.

-Don’t let others’ opinions act as a measuring stick for your self-worth.
+Don’t let the opinions of others act as a measuring stick for your self-worth.
 You’ll only end up making others happy at your expense.

-My favorite so far is Rising Strong: How the Ability to Reset Transforms the Way We Live, Love, Parent, and Lead.
-Her books have been truly transformational–you’ll want to recommend them to everyone you know!'Don’t let others’ opinions act as a measuring stick for your self-worth.'Click To Tweet
+My favorite audiobook so far is Rising Strong: How the Ability to Reset Transforms the Way We Live, Love, Parent, and Lead.
+Her books have been truly transformational.
+You’ll want to recommend them to everyone you know!
+Just don’t be surprised if they turn it down–not everyone is ready to heal with you.'Don’t let the opinions of others act as a measuring stick for your self-worth.'Click To Tweet